Origins of the program

 Vision of AMHC

-The vision of the Arkansas Minority Health Commission is to ensure equal access for minorities to health benefits.
+The vision of the Arkansas Minority Health Commission is that minority Arkansans have equal access to health, health care and preventive well care.

 Goal of AMHC